RobynVetterkind/ECSU-Spring-2024-Course-Sections/README.md

 Then Queried to find Answers to Questions on what types of insights were needed:

 ### S3Q3Subquery3Final, S3Q3Subquery1..2:
-**Question:** Which subject has the largest percentage of sections taught by Part-Time instructors?
+Which subject has the largest percentage of sections taught by Part-Time instructors?

 ### S3Q4SubqueryFinalOutput, S3Q4Subquery1:
 Which subject has the most Unique Full‐Time instructors teaching courses?